 The advantages of coloring pages:

-2) Color acknowledgment
+2) Color recognition

-6) Building motor abilities
+6) Building motor skills

-7) Focus - Paying attention to a single job for a length of time is needed for coloring and for all sorts of things throughout one's life.
+7) Focus - Taking notice of a single job for a length of time is required for coloring and for all sorts of things throughout one's life.

 8) Borders - Another thing that children learn from coloring pages, with preprinted pictures on them, is how to accept borders.
 While a toddler or young child might scribble all over a coloring sheet, with no regard for the borders (lines on the coloring page), as the kid gets older, they will start to appreciate those lines, and make an effort to color between them.
 While I encourage blank paper coloring totally free expression as frequently as possible, for many young children pre-printed coloring pages are their first exposure to printed borders.
 This early exposure to borders in print, will be a big aid when handwriting time occurs, and the kid has to appreciate the borders of the preprinted handwriting lines on the paper.